Fred Hersch: No Limits

 It was very intense from the energy expenditure but it is something I will never forget.
 I wasn't feeling particularly well that weekhealth-wise it wasn't a good weekbut when I hit the bandstand most of my sets were really good.

 She has kindly put my picture on the wall of the Vanguard which is a great honor for me.
-I am up above Coltrane and kittycorner from [Charles] Mingus and next to Bill Evans.
+I am up above John Coltrane and kittycorner from [Charles] Mingus and next to Bill Evans.

 I just had a list of the songs that I play.
 I usually figure out what I am going to start with, but then I just look at the list and see if something jumps out at me.
 I try to play as much different music as I could so as to try and not repeat myself.